Two of the most frequently-asked questions I get are:

 Go through the process to set the values that your business and your team are going to operate under, and have a strong point of view when you write those.
 What sets your business out from another business, what makes you different?

-(A lot of times I see business core values that are positive attributes – but they don't really set that company apart from another company.
-For instance, generosity is a wonderful quality to have – but it doesn't really distinguish your brand or your business from any other brand or business.)
+A lot of times I see business core values that are positive attributes, but those attributes don't really set that company apart from another company in a meaningful way.
+For instance, integrity is a wonderful (and necessary) quality to have – but it doesn't really distinguish your brand or your business from any other brand or business.

 The second point is to take those core values and live them and embody them in the culture of your team.